-In this section, we will show that the overhead from the direct write access in existing NVMM-aware file systems can dominate the system performance degradation, and hence it is essential to reduce such overhead whenever possible.
+In this section, we will show that the overhead from the direct write access in existing NVMMaware file systems can dominate the system performance degradation, and hence it is essential to reduce such overhead whenever possible.

-To quantify the direct access overheads of existing NVMM-aware file systems, we run the fio [2] microbenchmark on PMFS [18]2, and use the perf profiling utility to obtain a breakdown of the time spent on running the benchmark.
-We use DRAM to emulate NVMM by introducing an extra configurable delay to NVMM writes to emulate NVM-M's slower writes relative to DRAM.
+To quantify the direct access overheads of existing NVMM-aware file systems, we run the fio (FIO) microbenchmark on PMFS (Dulloor et al. 2014),2 and use the perf profiling utility to obtain a breakdown of the time spent on running the benchmark.
+We use DRAM to emulate NVMM by introducing an extra configurable delay to NVMM writes to emulate NVMM's slower writes relative to DRAM.
 More technical details about our experimental setup are given in Section 5.1.

-Each test is run for 60 seconds, and the results are shown in Figure 1.
+Each test is run for 60s, and the results are shown in Figure 1.
 In all tests, we set the read/write ratio to 1:2 by default.
-In this figure, the time breakdown is organized into three categories: (1) Read Access refers to the overhead of copying data from the NVMM storage to the user buffer for read requests; (2) Write Access represents the overhead of copying data from the user buffer to the NVMM storage for write requests; and (3) Others is the overhead excluding the Read Access and Write Access overheads, which mainly includes overheads from user-kernel mode switch, file abstraction, etc. From this figure, we observe that the direct write access is a major source of overhead in most cases, and the proportion increases as the I/O size becomes larger.
-When the I/O size is no less than 4 KB, the direct write access overhead can account for over 80% of the total overheads, which substantially degrades the system performance.
-When the I/O size becomes smaller, such as 64 B, the direct write access overhead becomes relatively less significant than others, but still accounts for at least 16% of the total overheads.
+In this figure, the time breakdown is organized into three categories: (1) Read Access refers to the overhead of copying data from the NVMM storage to the user buffer for read requests; (2) Write Access represents the overhead of copying data from the user buffer to the NVMM storage for write requests; and (3) Others is the overhead excluding the Read Access and